yuta-51/portfolio/index.md

 ---

 ### Background / Motives
 I was born in Okazaki, Japan and moved to Southern California when I was 3 years old.
 At 17, I graduated from Palm Desert High School and enrolled into Cal Poly Pomona as a computer engineering student.
-My interest in computer engineering came from my hobby of building computers.
+My interest in computer engineering came from my hobby of putting together desktop computers.
 I wanted to know more about the details of what happens inside the components of a computer and how it allows us to do things like surf the web and play video games.

 During my four years at Cal Poly, I learned that I discovered my interest in programming and working with data.
 My final-year project about deep learning showed me how powerful data can be.
 This sparked my interest in pursuing a career in data.
 I felt that it would give me a chance to make large, positive impacts with my work, which is something I value heavily.